 A note: this is a very competitive market.
 Features are being added quickly.
-Dear Inventory spent the second half of 2017 building a new interface and rebuilding their API into the best on the market, and in 2018 has resumed feature rollouts, and there are many coming.
+Dear Inventory spent the second half of 2017 building a new interface and rebuilding their API into the best on the market, and in 2018 has resumed feature rollouts, and since then, many new features have arrived.
 Cin7, Unleashed and Trade Gecko are also adding features consistently.

 Cin7, in my opinion, targets more complex businesses.
 It is considerably more expensive, but it has features not found elsewhere, such as some multi-entity support, EDI and forecasting, and the best POS and B2B portal, a mobile-friendly Pick & Pack module and more rigorous accounting integration tools.
 Cin7 currently prices by turnover and users, unlike its competitors, which price purely by users.
 Cin7 offers both deeper ERP functionality and much broader functionality.
 It is the only option if you want to weight landed costs by dimensions (weight and volume), for example.
 It has better multi-entity support.
 In terms of broader functionality, it offers EDI and forecasting, includes goods POS and B2B portals, a mobile-friendly Pick & Pack module, a basic CRM and rigorous accounting integration tools.
 Cin 7 is more open to customising functionality.